-Feeling in the nipple and breast can increase or decrease after implant surgery.
-The range of changes varies from intense sensitivity to no feeling in the nipple or breast following surgery.
-While some of these changes can be temporary, they can also be permanent, and may affect your sexual response or your ability to nurse a baby.
-(See the paragraph on breast feeding below.)
+Feeling in the nipple and breast are typically lost after complete mastectomy where the nipple itself is removed, and can be severely lessened by partial mastectomy.
+Radiation therapy also can significantly reduce sensation in the remaining portions of the breast or chest wall.
+The placement of breast implants for reconstruction may further lessen the sensation in the remaining skin or breast tissue.
+While some of these changes can be temporary, they can also be permanent, and may affect your sexual response or your ability to nurse a baby with the remaining breast.